sr1ch1/apollo-fetcher-stub/README.md

 ```
 The second parameter, the content type is optional.
 You could also use the withHeader function to specify a content type.

-After specifying the request we need to configure what the response would be.
+After specifying the request, we need to configure what the response would be.
 This can be as simple as returning a status code:
 ```typescript
 fetcherStub.get(URL)